shahrbanou90/Image_multi-class_Classification/README.md

 # Image Classification using Convolutional Neural Network (CNN)

-## The deep learning algorithm of Convolutional Neural Network (CNN) to classify CIFA images using the Keras Sequential APLI.
+## The deep learning algorithm of Convolutional Neural Network (CNN) to classify CIFAR images using the Keras Sequential APLI.

 This project is an example that was built along with a tensorflow tutorial showing how to create a multi-class classification model for CIFAR image dataset.
 Every stage of this project is explained below: